 This fine blanket of high-tensile steel wire facing mesh is barely visible, but the reduced mesh width will efficiently stabilise the fine-grained soil whilst allowing the slope to naturally colonise with vegetation and most importantly, will maintain the structural integrity of the castles foundations.

-The project was carried out carefully, safely and was completed in time for the Lord and Lady to spend their Christmas in the castle, rest assured that it’s not going anywhere in a hurry.
+The project was carried out carefully and safely.
+Not to mention, is was completed in time for the Lord and Lady to spend their Christmas in the castle, rest assured that it’s not going anywhere in a hurry.